ready-guide-scs-1024x640

 Lightning, which occurs in every thunderstorm, can cause a power surge to costly electrical equipment that can’t handle the extra voltage.

-• Utilize a lightning protection system designed and installed for wind resistance in accordance with FEMA guidance on rooftop attached lightning protection systems in high-wind regions (see “References” on page 55).
+• Utilize a lightning protection system designed and installed for wind resistance in accordance with FEMA guidance on rooftop attached lightning protection systems in high-wind regions.

 B3- New lightning protection